 This bill amends Alaska's medical assistance laws to establish continuous eligibility for children under six years of age.
-Specifically, it stipulates that children who are determined to be eligible for benefits will remain eligible until they reach the age of six.
-Additionally, the bill modifies the eligibility criteria for individuals aged six to 19, allowing them to remain eligible for benefits for up to 11 calendar months following their eligibility determination or until they turn 19, whichever comes first.
+Specifically, it stipulates that children determined to be eligible for benefits will remain eligible until they reach six years old.
+Additionally, the bill modifies the eligibility criteria for individuals aged six to 19, allowing them to maintain benefits for up to 11 months after their initial eligibility determination or until they turn 19, whichever comes first.

-To implement these changes, the Department of Health is required to submit necessary amendments to the state plan for medical assistance coverage or apply for waivers to gain federal approval.
-The bill includes a conditional effect clause, stating that the provisions will only take effect if the United States Department of Health and Human Services approves the necessary waivers or amendments by July 1, 2027.
-If approved, the changes will take effect the day after the approval is granted.
+To implement these changes, the Department of Health is required to seek federal approval for necessary amendments to the state plan or apply for waivers.
+The bill includes a conditional effect clause, stating that the new eligibility provisions will only take effect if the U.S. Department of Health and Human Services approves the required waivers or amendments by July 1, 2027.
+The commissioner of health is tasked with notifying the revisor of statutes once the necessary approvals are obtained.

 Statutes affected: HB0151A, AM HB 151, introduced 03/24/2025: 47.07.020